majerisa/Batch_processor/README.md

 * I have included in the resulting html files the overview of each destination, as include more information will be a repetitive task.

-* It would be interesting break down the app into different classes avoiding the repetition of some code and improving its performance.